 The Ollantaytambo Ruins are open every day from 7am until 5pm.
 Entry to the site will cost 130 soles (US$40) or 70 soles (US$21.50) for students.
 This seems like a steep entry fee but what you are actually buying is known as the Cusco tourist ticket (Boleto Turistica del Cusco).
 This ticket is valid for ten days and grants you access to around 16 different archaeological sites.

 You can buy tickets at the ruins but you might be asked to show your passport both when you buy the ticket and when you enter the various sites.
 Sometimes they won’t ask you but it is a good policy to have it on you at all times anyway just in case they do.
 Note that the tourist ticket does not include Machu Picchu.

-Ollantaytambo is easily accessible from Cusco, the nearest big city and the most popular city in Peru for travellers.
-The journey by car takes around two hours from Cusco, and we can set this up for you with your Sacred Valley and Machu Picchu tour.
+Ollantaytambo is easily accessible from Cusco, with the journey by car taking around two hours.
 From Ollanta’s main plaza it is very easy to find the ruins.

 There is also a train station in Ollantaytambo that takes you to Aguas Calientes (en route to Machu Picchu).
 The train station makes Ollantaytambo a perfect destination to stop by on the way to Machu Picchu.

 Once you’ve looked at the main ruins, you might want to check out Ollantaytambo’s less well-known but equally fascinating Pinkuylluna ruins.
 If you are not with a guide, then you will probably need to ask around for someone to show you the footpath that will guide you to these ruins but it is worth making the effort.
 These ruins are free to explore but they are not well-maintained and the path can be a bit treacherous so make sure you are wearing a good pair of hiking shoes if you decide to take one this challenge.